return/legacy-ombiel-ical-generator/README.md

 2. Run **python ombiel_service_to_ical.py** in the terminal to generate the ical for your timetable.

+Done!

+The endpoints used to generate the timetables will **ONLY** work, if your university has a application that was made by oMbiel.

-This script is not endorsed by ombiel and the endpoints may change for several campusm apps.
+This script is not endorsed by oMbiel and the endpoints may be different for several campusm supported apps.